ray-project/ray/doc/source/serve/http-guide.md

 (serve-http)=
 ## Calling Deployments via HTTP
-When you deploy a Serve application, the [ingress deployment](serve-key-concepts-ingress-deployment) (the one passed to `serve.run`) will be exposed over HTTP.
+When you deploy a Serve application, the [ingress deployment](serve-key-concepts-ingress-deployment) (the one passed to `serve.run`) is exposed over HTTP.

 ```{literalinclude} doc_code/http_guide/http_guide.py
 :start-after: __begin_starlette__